boyum/markdown-it-image-size/packages/markdown-it-image-size/README.md

 If you'd rather set image sizes manually, check out [@mdit/plugin-img-size](https://mdit-plugins.github.io/img-size.html).

+> [!NOTE]
+> `markdown-it-image-size` does not support browsers.
+If you have a use case for using it in the browser, please open an issue.

 ## Why

 Browsers use the `width` and `height` attributes to [determine aspect ratios of images](https://developer.mozilla.org/en-US/docs/Web/Media/images/aspect_ratio_mapping).
 If the attributes are set, the browser can reserve space for the image even though it's not finished loading yet, thus preventing [cumulative layout shifts](https://web.dev/cls/) after images load.